How to Connect to a Docker Container

 Connecting to a running Docker container is helpful when you want to see what is happening inside the container.
 If the Docker container doesn’t work as expected, you can attach to the container or get a shell to the container and run commands such as

 top.
-You can also enter the container, install new packages, and build a new Docker image from it.
+You can also enter the container, install new packages, and build a new Docker image

 In this tutorial, we will explain how to attach to the container’s main running process and how to get a shell to a running container.